 - Administrative/small business skills – Do I have skills in finance, marketing, working with parents, admissions?
 If not, am I prepared to develop these skills with the support of Wildflower tools and coaching?

-- Equity – Do I know how to create a welcoming, intentionally diverse school community?
+- Equity – Have I explored my own racial/ethnic identity and how to celebrate the racial/ethnic identity of each child?
+Do I know how to create a welcoming, intentionally diverse school community?
 Do I have relationships with families and leaders in the community in which I would like to work?

 - Teamwork – Do I have the skills and desire to lead a classroom and school with an equal Teacher Leader partner?